The NFL announces the Steelers will play in Dublin in 2025 for Ireland's first regular-season game

 The NFL announces the Steelers will play in Dublin in 2025 for Ireland’s first regular-season game

-NEW ORLEANS (AP) — Dublin will host Ireland’s first NFL regular-season game when the Pittsburgh Steelers play at Croke Park in 2025, the league announced Friday, two days before the Chiefs and Eagles meet in the Super Bowl in New Orleans.
+NEW ORLEANS (AP) — Dublin will host Ireland’s first NFL regular-season game when the Pittsburgh Steelers play at historic Croke Park in 2025, the league announced Friday, two days before the Chiefs and Eagles meet in the Super Bowl.

-The Irish capital joins Madrid and Berlin as first-time hosts next season as the league continues to expand its global footprint.
-It announced earlier this week that an NFL game would be played in Australia in 2026.
+The Irish capital joins Madrid and Berlin as first-time hosts next season as the league expands its global footprint.
+It announced earlier this week that an NFL game would be played at the iconic Melbourne Cricket Ground in Australia in 2026.

 The Steelers have long-standing ties to the Emerald Isle and a partnership with the Gaelic Athletic Association, which operates Croke Park, the principal national stadium of Ireland.
 The date and Pittsburgh’s opponent will be announced this spring.